erenard/presentation/jstoolchain/slides.md

 # How the language evolved

-- Old school website, no tools
+1. Old school website, no tools

+  Is it so bad ?

-- Modular javascript, require.js
+2. Modular javascript, require.js
-- ES6

-  - Javascript package managers
-- The raise of server-side JavaScript
-  -
-- Modular JavaScript
-  - Module bundlers.
+  IQ a few months ago

+3. Npm & webpack

+  The actual solution

 ---
-class: center, middle, inverted
+class: center, middle, inverse

 # The old school web site